 - A. The Ongoing Professional Practice Evaluation (OPPE) is a process required by the Joint Commission regarding maintaining privileges of the Medical Staff at the Hospital and serves as an ongoing monitoring system for competence and professionalism of individual Medical Staff Members.
 Each Member will be reviewed in their respective department on a periodic basis.
 Per the Joint Commission, this process involves identification of professional practice trends that impact on quality of care and patient safety, and such identification may require intervention by the Medical Staff.
 The Joint Commission standard lists criteria that may be considered during the OPPE and possible sources of information. - B. The OPPE process occurs on the schedule maintained by the Credentials Committee in coordination with the MSSD.
 The OPPE process will always include a written summary submitted by the Department to the Credentials Committee to include: the OPPE plan for the department; a description of the metrics selected by the department for the review; the method of monitoring; and a final outcome/metric to be achieved for successful completion of the OPPE.
 At the target date for closure the department will submit a report to the Credentials Committee regarding the outcome of the review.
 The Credentials Committee has sole power to determine whether the OPPE has been successfully completed, to extend the OPPE, or to recommend other appropriate action regarding any Member who fails to show appropriate competencies.
-Moreover, two consecutive unsatisfactory or three consecutive marginal ratings in any metric will always require the department to initiate an FPPE. - C. Information obtained from the OPPE process may be shared with the Quality confidentiality of the information.
-Such information may also be shared with UCSF or
+Moreover, two consecutive unsatisfactory or three consecutive marginal ratings in any metric will always require the department to initiate an FPPE. - C. Information obtained from the OPPE process may be shared with the Quality Management Department for process improvement purposes while maintaining confidentiality of the information.
+Such information may also be shared with UCSF or City Human Resources, as appropriate, when a problem warrants a separate investigation for potential discipline. - D. If there is uncertainty regarding the practitioner's professional performance, the Medical Staff should refer the issue for further evaluation of the practitioner under these Bylaws.